 Admission to the M.A.T. program is highly selective.
 Applicants are expected to have a strong general education background in the liberal arts and sciences, a depth and breadth of knowledge in the content area they intend to teach, and a demonstrated interest in and commitment to working with diverse adolescents in educational settings.

 Applicants must have earned a cumulative grade point average of 3.00 (on a 4.00 scale) from an accredited college or university, with the completion of a major, or its equivalent, in the study of the discipline in which the applicant is seeking initial certification in adolescence education (biology, chemistry, English, French, mathematics, physics, social studies, or Spanish).
-Applicants in social studies are expected to have an undergraduate major in history or government/political science and to have completed study in economics, government, and at least a total of 21 semester hours of study in the history and geography of the United States and the world as per state requirements.
+Applicants in social studies are expected to have an undergraduate major in history or government/political science and to have completed study in economics, government, and at least a total of 21 semester hours of study in the history and geography of the United States and the world, as per state requirements.

-Admission to the M.A.T. program -- and teaching certification in New York -- also requires the successful completion, or the equivalent, of at least one year of college-level study in a language other than English.
+Admission to the M.A.T. program -- and teaching certification in New York -- also requires the successful completion, or the equivalent, of at least one semester of college-level study in a language other than English.

 The M.A.T. in adolescence education has established three prerequisite courses: